Q. I enjoyed your article on forgiveness.

-I am particularly thankful for the section in your article in Forgiveness Part 2 about the Tragic Misunderstanding (of the meaning of repent).
+I am particularly thankful for the section in your article about the meaning of the word repent.
 I have been misunderstanding that all along.
 Not sure if it’s been explained to me this way before and didn’t get it or I have heard the wrong thing.

 Here’s the question I have.
 I am in a situation where I volunteer for a Christian organization.
 I understand about submission and have no problem with that.
 But sometimes I get the feeling that I am being “used.”
 How do I know if this is discernment as opposed to my fleshly feelings … those that don’t want to take orders, even from authority?